General relativistic Lagrangian continuum theories -- Part I: reduced variational principles and junction conditions for hydrodynamics and elasticity: Coupling with the Einstein equations and junction conditions

 \subsection{First variation of the Gibbons-Hawking-York term}

 In this section we consider a smooth nondegenerate hypersurface $ \Sigma$ in the spacetime $( \mathcal{M} , \mathsf{g})$ and denote $h= i_ \Sigma ^* \mathsf{g}$ the induced metric on $ \Sigma $.
 We assume that $ \Sigma $ has a piecewise smooth boundary $ \partial \Sigma $, consisting of nondegenerate pieces, with outward pointing unit normal vector field $ \nu $.
-We write $ \sigma = h( \nu , \nu ) \in \{\pm 1\}$ along $ \partial \Sigma $ and denote $ \gamma = i_{ \partial \Sigma } ^* h$ the induced metric on $ \partial \Sigma $.
+We write $ \sigma = h( \nu , \nu ) \in \{\pm 1\}$ along $ \partial \Sigma $ and denote $\vartheta = i_{ \partial \Sigma } ^* h$ the induced metric on $ \partial \Sigma $.

 The orientation of $ \mathcal{M} $ and the choice of a normal vector field $n$ on $ \Sigma $ determines the orientations of $ \Sigma $ and of $ \partial \Sigma $.
-We denote by $ \mu (h)$ and $ \mu ( \gamma )$ the volume forms associated to the metrics and these orientations.
+We denote by $ \mu (h)$ and $ \mu ( \vartheta)$ the volume forms associated to the metrics and these orientations.

 \paragraph{First variation with respect to the metric.} We recall the variation of the GHY boundary term with respect to the Lorentzian metric in the Lemma below.
-We refer to \cite{LeMyPoSo2016} for a detailed proof of this result, which is stated here in an intrinsic form.
+We refer to \cite{LeMyPoSo2016}, especially (2.19)--(2.26), for the main formulas giving this result, stated here in an intrinsic form.

 \begin{lemma} The first variation of the GHY term with respect to the spacetime metric $\mathsf{g}$ is

 where the vector fields $\deltabar V$ and $\deltabar W$ on $ \mathcal{M} $ and $ \Sigma $ are defined from the variation $ \delta \mathsf{g}$ as